Walt13/Bike_Share_Case_Study/README.md

 ### Top Starting Stations for Members and Casual Riders

 Finally, I took at look at the top stations that member and casual riders used.
+Here are the top 10 stations that casual riders and members started their rides from.

 #### Top 10 Starting Stations for Casual Riders